 “And we know that all things work together for good to them that love God, to them who are the called according to his purpose.”
 (Rom.
 8:28)

 The Holy Spirit gave God’s people some amazing, comforting truths in the eighth chapter of Romans.
-However, it has become commonplace in Christian culture today for Romans 8:28 to be used in a very broad and general sense to try to comfort God’s people, extending far beyond the immediate context of the verse.
-Oftentimes, well-meaning believers attempt to use Romans 8:28 to try to explain some bad circumstances that occur in life – a tragic sudden loss of a loved one, a terminal diagnosis is given, a global pandemic, wars, violence, crime and unrest, or any number of other bad things in this world.
+However, it has become commonplace in Christian culture today for Romans 8:28 to be used in a very broad and general sense to try to comfort God’s people in tragedy, extending far beyond the immediate context of the verse.
+Oftentimes, well-meaning believers attempt to use Romans 8:28 to try to explain some bad circumstances that occur in life – a tragic, sudden loss of a loved one, a terminal diagnosis, a global pandemic, wars, violence, crime and unrest, or any number of other bad things in this world.
 They attempt to teach in a very general way that “God is working all things together for your good”.
-This incorrect portrayal tells the struggling child of God that the Lord has caused this event, but it’s okay because ultimately God is using this – just like how supposedly God uses all things, all events in this life without exception – to work together for your ultimate good.
-While it is true that God’s motivation and goal in his actions are always the good of his children and God can use challenging circumstances for your good, scripture does not support that all events without exception are working together for our good.
+This incorrect portrayal of this text tells the struggling child of God that the Lord has caused this event, but it’s okay because ultimately God is using this – just like how supposedly God uses all things, all events in this life without exception – to work together for your ultimate good.
+While it is true that God’s motivations and goals in his actions are always the good of his children and God can use challenging circumstances for your good, scripture does not support that all events without exception are working together for our good.
+Let us rightly divide Romans 8:28 together to understand that not all events without exception are working for our good, but rather all things that GOD DOES are working together in synergy for the good of his children.

 “Why” Did This Happen?